-If only victims of sexual violence, abuse, harassment, and/or discrimination participate in the survey, we will have a very lopsided view of our campus community.
+If only victims of Prohibited Sexual Conduct participate in the survey, we will have a very lopsided view of our campus community.
 To get a complete picture of Fayetteville State University, we need to hear from as many students as possible.

 This survey includes sections that ask about your knowledge and beliefs about social situations, perceptions related to sexual violence, abuse, harassment, and discrimination at Fayetteville State University and your knowledge of resources available at Fayetteville State University.
 The survey also asks about your personal experience with sexual sexual violence, abuse, harassment, and discrimination.

 This survey should take most people approximately 10 minutes to complete.
 It may take up to 15 minutes for some individuals depending on their responses.